-O1 The Rail Corridor (Central) represents the green heart of the Rail Corridor, being in close proximity to nature getaways like the Bukit Timah Nature Reserve, and the Dairy Farm and Bukit Batok Nature Parks.
+01 The Rail Corridor (Central) represents the green heart of the Rail Corridor, being in close proximity to nature getaways like the Bukit Timah Nature Reserve, and the Dairy Farm and Bukit Batok Nature Parks.

-- O2 Gadwalls (Anas strepera), last sighted in Singapore almost 32 years ago, were spotted at Sungei Buloh Wetland Reserve in December 2020, reflecting the Reserve's important role as a feeding and roosting site for birds on their migratory journeys. - 03 Since 2015, NParks has been piloting a floating wetlands system at the Pekan Quarry in Pulau Ubin.
+- ago, were spotted at Sungei Buloh Wetland Reserve in December 2020, - reflecting the Reserve's important role as a feeding and roosting site for birds on their migratory journeys.
+03 Since 2015, NParks has been piloting a floating wetlands system at the Pekan Quarry in Pulau Ubin.
 Since then, herons, kingfishers, otters, as well as dragonflies have been observed to be using the wetlands.